Mining & Metals

-A 40-ton forklift helped to lift and move heavy pieces during the disassembly and reassembly of the press, while a 500-ton crane was used to remove the press’ guide columns through a hatch in the roof of the warehouse, because crane was too large to work from inside and the columns were too long to remove from inside.
+A 40-ton forklift helped to lift and move heavy pieces during the disassembly and reassembly of the press, while a 500-ton crane was used to remove the press’ guide columns through a hatch in the roof of the warehouse because the crane was too large to work from inside and the columns were too long to remove from inside.

-Twelve axle-lines of Goldhofer PST trailers were used to move pieces out of the warehouse to the staging area during the disassembly phase, and then again to bring pieces back inside during the assembly phase.
+Twelve axle lines of Goldhofer PST trailers were used to move pieces out of the warehouse to the staging area during the disassembly phase, and then again to bring pieces back inside during the assembly phase.

 Mammoet sourced equipment and personnel from its facilities in Texas, New Jersey, and Eastern Canada while working around the clock to cover 24 hours a day, with crews working seven twelve-hour days on rotation.
-Mammoet provided a multidisciplined team with varied expertise including riggers, millwrights, oilers, operators as well as engineering, safety, and project management.
+Mammoet provided a multidisciplined team with varied expertise including riggers, millwrights, oilers, and operators as well as engineering, safety, and project management.

 Over 42 total crew members were on site throughout the project which took nine weeks and over 28,000 working hours to cover both the lift operations and the customer’s commissioning activities.
-Mammoet was met with highly time-sensitive operational challenges, but still managed to meet the customer’s strict completion date.
+Mammoet was met with highly time-sensitive operational challenges but still managed to meet the customer’s strict completion date.

 Mammoet’s Industrial Services team based out of Swedesboro, New Jersey is particularly skillful and knowledgeable in millwrighting.
-For this project, the millwrights needed to guarantee precision alignment of all components of the hydraulic press to maintain required tolerances.
+For this project, the millwrights needed to guarantee the precision alignment of all components of the hydraulic press to maintain the required tolerances.
 As the press was commissioned and operational again, everything worked well and according to plan.

 All repairs were completed within the company's target time allowing their staff to focus on satisfying customer demand once again in the aerospace supply chain.
 Carpenter Technology Corporation is a global leader in high-performance specialty alloy-based materials and process solutions for critical applications in the aerospace, transportation, defense, energy, industrial, medical, and consumer electronics markets.